 Some of these verification methods are undoubtedly more secure than others but essentially it means that even if someone steals or guesses your password, they won’t be able to access your account without another authenticator.

-If your account is protected by a second security factor, you may be given backup codes that can be used to disable two-factor authentication in the event you lose a physical security key, or an authenticator app is uninstalled.
+If your account is protected by a second security factor, you may be given backup codes that can be used to disable two-factor authentication in the event you lose a physical security key, or an authenticator app on your mobile device.

 Image: Two-Factor Authentication Process Gmail